KALCM Cheonryong: History

-The KALCM Cheonryong long-range cruise missile is being developed under the leadership of South Korea’s Agency for Defense Development (ADD), with industrial participation from LIG Nex1 and Hanwha Aerospace.
+The KALCM Cheonryong long-range cruise missile is being developed under the leadership of South Korea’s Agency for Defense Development (ADD), with industrial participation from LIG Defense & Aerospace (former LIG Nex1) and Hanwha Aerospace.
 The program was initiated following South Korea’s acquisition of 260 Taurus missiles from Germany, which provided limited technology transfer.
 This includes high-resistance metal processing for penetrator warheads, facilitated through KSC, a subsidiary of Woori Technology, which began domestic production of Taurus penetrator components in 2019.
-The penetrator warhead technology is integrated into a new missile platform, leveraging LIG Nex1's guidance systems and Hanwha Aerospace's engine technology, all overseen by the Agency for Defense Development.
+The penetrator warhead technology is integrated into a new missile platform, leveraging LIG D&A's guidance systems and Hanwha Aerospace's engine technology, all overseen by the Agency for Defense Development.

 Often described as a domestically evolved counterpart to the Taurus KEPD 350, the Cheonryong is intended to supplement imported systems and address a projected shortfall of up to 600 long-range missiles in the Republic of Korea Air Force (ROKAF) inventory.